ryanmzilis/com.docker.devenvironments.code/How-to-use.md

 ### Related

-If you want to point to links or resourses related to what you are writing about you can add a module with the `blockquote` tag.
+If you want to point to links or resources related to what you are writing about you can add a module with the `blockquote` tag.

 ```html
 <blockquote>